thrackle-io/forte-rules-engine/test/invariants.md

 ## Highest
 ### Admin Roles Invariants
 #### Policy Admin
-- A policy must always have a one policy admin
+- A policy must always have one policy admin
 - There can only ever be one policy admin per policy at a time
 - Only the current policy admin can propose a new policy admin
 - Proposed Admin Role cannot act as policy admin until role is confirmed